Chart Color Schemes

 Residential development activity is lower than average in Casino according to AreaSearch's national comparison of local real estate markets

-Casino averaged approximately 30 new dwelling approvals annually.
-Over the past five financial years, from FY21 to FY25154 homes were approved, with a further four approved in FY26 as of now.
-The average construction value of these dwellings was $401,000, slightly above the regional average.
+Casino has averaged approximately 30 new dwelling approvals annually over the past five financial years.
+From FY21 to FY25, a total of 154 homes were approved, with an additional 4 approved so far in FY26.
+The average construction value of these dwellings is $401,000, slightly above the regional average.

-Population forecasts project Casino will gain 866 residents by 2041.
-Existing development levels appear aligned with future requirements, maintaining stable market conditions without significant price pressures.
+Population forecasts indicate Casino will gain 866 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Existing development levels seem aligned with future requirements, maintaining stable market conditions without significant price pressures.

 Frequently Asked Questions - Development